Skip to content

 Courtyard Café

-Have a bite to eat or a sweet treat in Museum café.
+Have a bite to eat or a sweet treat in the Museum café.
 If the weather is nice, enjoy the outdoor seating in the courtyard.
 The Courtyard Gallery next door also has a changing programme of art exhibitions

 Read more